Popular Posts

 The Kabini River: A Lifeline of Southern India

 The Kabini River is a significant river that flows through the state of Karnataka in Southern India.
 The river, spanning a length of 240 kilometers and a catchment area of 2,141 square kilometers, originates from the Wayanad District of Kerala and meets the Kaveri River in Tamil Nadu.
 In this article, we will delve into the origin, course, and end of the Kabini River, along with its ecological, cultural, and economical importance.
+Another notable river of the Western Ghats is the Koyna River, a tributary of the Krishna River.
+It rises near Mahabaleshwar, a famous hill station in the Western Ghats.

 The Kabini River originates from the Brahmagiri Hills in the Kodagu district of Karnataka, which is the highest peak in the region.
 The river flows through the dense forests of Nagarhole National Park, Bandipur National Park, and Mudumalai Wildlife Sanctuary before joining the Kaveri River near Tirumakudalu Narasipura in Mysore district.
 The forests along the river banks provide a habitat for a variety of animals, including elephants, tigers, leopards, and several species of birds.